-- Take this medicine in the morning, unless your doctor tells you otherwise.
+- Take this medicine in the morning, with or without food.
 It might keep you awake if you take it at night.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

-- If you miss a dose or forget to take your medicine, skip the missed dose.
-Take your regular dose as planned the next morning.
-Do no take extra medicine to make up for the missed dose.
+- Missed dose: If you miss a dose or forget to take your medicine, skip the missed dose.
+Take your regular dose the next morning.
+Do not take extra medicine to make up for the missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.